IC-Footprint/IC-Footprint-Main/README.md

 # Set Up

-At the moment the [Node Management Canister](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=jhfj2-iqaaa-aaaak-qddxq-cai) and the [ESG wallet](ttps://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=xsv4a-5aaaa-aaaak-qib5a-cai) are deployed on the mainnet.
-(However the cycles on my identity might not keep them up for long)

 To deploy the esg Wallet canister make sure to pass the ledger canister id as an argument. ie

 ```bash